What is a convention? More importantly, what is Empire City Con?

-While the ECC room block expired September 30th, our attendees are still eligible for a flat discounted rate.
+While the ECC room block expires October 20, 2020, our attendees are still eligible for a flat discounted rate.
 If you book your room online, you’ll need to follow the ‘book now’ link on our Location page to get the discounted rate.
 If you book over the phone, be sure to mention that you’re there for this con to get the group rate!

 Sonny’s BBQ, Chili’s, McDonalds, and The Kabuto (sushi and steakhouse) are within a half mile of the hotel.
 There are several options for groceries nearby, including an ALDI, Food Lion, Costco, and several local stores on South Blvd, where there’s also a host of affordable restaurants (5-10 minutes drive, 20 minutes walking — see the map below).

 Michael’s, Joann’s, Walmart, and Target are less than 15 minutes drive away.
 The Novant Health Presbyterian Medical Center is about 16 minutes away and offers emergency services (including emergency pediatric care).
 You can add the map below to Google Maps if you have the mobile app using this link.